 Spelling Shed (used to help pupils with their spellings)

 Spelling Shed makes the acquisition of spelling and word knowledge fun and engaging for pupils.
 The online games align to the spelling programme in school.
+Our staff will set games on spelling shed that link to the set spellings sent home.
+This is a fun way for pupils to practise.

 There are a number of websites that parents and pupils can access for additional learning.
 For example: